connorskees/connorskees.github.io/content/blog/iterative-tree-traversal.md

 Breadth-first search is also called level-order search, as you visit all the nodes in a particular level or row before moving on to the next level.

-In general it's quite rare to encounter a problem that benefits significantly with either BFS or DFS.
+In general it's quite rare to encounter a problem that benefits significantly more with either BFS or DFS.
 BFS is very useful for finding the shortest path between two nodes.
+DFS is useful for finding a particular element within the tree.
 If there is high width and low depth, generally DFS is preferable.
 Whereas if there is a low width and high depth, BFS is preferable.
+For a specific input one algorithm may perform better, but in the generic case of all inputs, unless there is some bias in the input, it tends not to matter whether you choose BFS or DFS.

 Returning to the different kinds of DFS traversals: